-- 1. "Registered lawyer employed by independent law centre" For the purposes of this option "independent law centre" has the meaning provided for in The Solicitors Acts 1954 to 2002 (Independent Law Centres) Regulations 2006 (SI No. 103 of 2006), as amended. - "Conveyancing-only registered lawyer employed by non-solicitor" A registered lawyer to whom this option applies is not required to hold a qualifying certificate, but should complete the form as if applying for a qualifying certificate.
+- 1. "Registered lawyer employed by independent law centre" For the purposes of this option "independent law centre" has the meaning provided for in The Solicitors Acts 1954 to 2002 (Independent Law Centres) Regulations 2006 (S.I.
+No. 103 of 2006), as amended. - 1.
+"Conveyancing-only registered lawyer employed by non-solicitor" A registered lawyer to whom this option applies is not required to hold a qualifying certificate, but should complete the form as if applying for a qualifying certificate.
 No fee will be charged for a qualifying certificate and no qualifying certificate will be issued. - 1.
 "Employed in solicitor firm" and "Employed by non-solicitor" refer to registered lawyers with an employment contract with a solicitor firm or non-solicitor respectively. - 5.
 These questions are to be answered by each applicant, including a registered lawyer in the full-time service of the State and a conveyancing-only registered lawyer employed by a non-solicitor.
 Replies to these questions should also include any matters that have arisen in another jurisdiction. - 7.
-This section applies to any registered lawyer that has been authorised as a personal insolvency practitioner by the Insolvency Service of Ireland in accordance with the provisions of the Personal Insolvency Act 2012.
+This section applies to any registered lawyer that has been authorised as a personal insolvency practitioner by the Insolvency Service of Ireland in accordance with the provisions of the Personal Insolvency Act 2012 (as amended by the Personal Insolvency (Amendment) Act 2015).